civiform/docs/docs/contributor-guide/developer-guide/testing.md

 ### Guidelines for functional browser tests

-In contrast to unit tests, browser tests do not and should attempt to exhaustively test all code paths and states possible for the system under test.
+In contrast to unit tests, browser tests should not attempt to exhaustively test all code paths and states possible for the system under test.
 Browser tests should:

 - be fewer and larger, covering major features of the application
 - only create state in the database by interacting with the UI (e.g. when testing the applicant experience for answering of a certain type, first login as an admin, create a question and a program with that question)
 - encapsulate UI interaction details into [page object classes](https://playwright.dev/docs/pom/)
 - as much as is practical navigate using the UI and not by directly referencing URL paths

+Accessibility (a11y) testing also needs to happen at the browser test level, since it checks the final generated HTML for a11y violations.
+All applicant facing features should be covered by an a11y test check.
+See the [accessibility test section](#axe-accessibility-tests) for more details.

 #### Browser test reliability